 Interest rate risk arises primarily from the Company's fixed income securities and liabilities, which are exposed to fluctuations in interest rates.
-The Company seeks to match assets to liabilities and uses interest rate derivatives to meet its interest rate risk appetite.
+The Company seeks to match assets to liabilities and also uses interest rate derivatives to meet its interest rate risk appetite.

 Property price risk arises from the Company's investments in investment property and property investment vehicles.
 Property price risk is accepted by the Company to drive investment return as part of the Company's investment strategy.
-The Company has selectively reduced it's holdings in property investments over the year.
+The Company has selectively reduced its holdings in property investments over the year.

 Equity risk arises from the level or volatility of market prices for equities.
-Equity risk is accepted by the Company to drive investment returns as part of the Company's investment strategy, including the use of equity derivatives to mitigate risk where considered appropriate.
-The Company reduced its exposure to equity risk during the year by selling the vast majority of its direct equity investments, but remains indirectly exposed to equity risk through its holdings in a unitised target return fund, although holdings in this fund also reduced during the year.
+Equity risk is accepted by the Company to drive investment returns as part of the Company's investment strategy, including the use of equity derivatives to mitigate downside risk where considered appropriate.
+The Company has increased its exposure to equities over the second half of 2021.